 - Codeine: Fiorinal with codeine, Tylenol with codeine, Empirin with codeine

 These drugs are pain medications that belong to the class of drugs called opioids or narcotics.
 Most are only available through a licensed physician’s prescription, but these can also be obtained over the counter, especially if these are used as combination medications or as an ingredient in cough medicines.
 Pain pill addiction treatment centers have specialized programs for narcotic medication addiction and withdrawal symptoms.
-Call 1-888-287-0471 today for a referral to a painkiller addiction treatment program.
+Call 1-888-287-0471 Who Answers? today for a referral to a painkiller addiction treatment program.

 Detox and Rehab